Craftybase alternative

 Inventory you can actually trust — from $19/mo

-Reliable two-way Shopify sync, batch/lot tracking, fair pricing.
-Launching soon on the Shopify App Store — every plan starts with a 14-day free trial.
+Live buildable counts, ingredient-lot tracking, automated drift detection, fair pricing.
+Now live on the Shopify App Store — free plan available, every paid plan starts with a 14-day free trial.